GTskhovrebovi/URL-Classification/README.md

 *	Linear Support Vector Classification
 *	Random forest classifier

-The system is presently working only on Lexical features:
+The system is working only on Lexical features:

 *	bag of words
 *	additional text features